 This throw is commonly called a Valley Drop throw.
 It is another Sutemi Waza or sacrifice throw and is quite similar to Yoko Otoshi.
 The difference is that you are inserting your tripping leg behind both of Uke’s legs rather than adjacent to one of his or her legs.

 Uke will normally fall on his or her back immediately beside you.
-With practice you will be able to immediately roll forward so you end up on top of Uke at the completion of the throw.
+With practice, you will be able to immediately roll forward so you end up on top of Uke after the throw.

 Yoko Guruma is commonly called the Side Wheel Throw.
 It is another sacrifice throw and is typically executed from the Uke’s ear side.
 The easiest way to learn this throw is to position yourself such that you are directly facing Uke from his or her ear side.
 For purposes of explanation, we will assume you are on Uke’s right side in a stance such as Heiko Dachi.
 You should practice the throw from both sides, but to clarify our explanation we will assume you are on Uke’s right side.